ShubhankarRawat/Airplane-Detection-for-Satellites/README.md

 In this repo I have uploaded the modified train and test csv files.

 ## THE APPROACH

+The approach is discussed in brief here : https://medium.com/@shubhankarrawatsam.1999/airplanes-detection-for-satellite-using-faster-rcnn-d307d58353f1

 Faster RCNN is one of the best object detection methods available till date.
 Being an advanced version of RCNN, FRCNN gives one of the best results in less time.